anika2404/Quiz-game/README.md

 Correct!
 What does RAM stand for? random access memory
 Correct!
 What does PSU stand for?
-PSU
+Power central unit
 Incorrect!
 You got 2 points in the game!